Counties Manukau Health Breast Clinic

 Procedures / Treatments

-In some cases if a lump or abnormal area is found during the breast examination, a sample of cells will be taken using a fine needle and syringe.… More
+In some cases if a lump or abnormal area is found during the breast examination, a sample of cells will be taken using a 'biopsy device' or a fine needle.… More

 A mammogram is a special type of x-ray used only for the breast.… More